freenas/freenas-docs/userguide/system.rst

 The buttons above the boot entries can be used to:

 * **Create:** creates a copy of the active environment.
-The active boot environment contains the text "On Reboot, Now" in the :guilabel:`Active` column.
+The active boot environment contains the text :literal:`On Reboot, Now` in the :guilabel:`Active` column.
 Prompts for a :guilabel:`Name` of the copied boot environment.
 Only alphanumeric characters, underscores, and dashes are allowed.